 (1) Application requirements.
 Any person requesting a Basic ACDP must submit an application according to OAR 340-216-0040 and provide the information specified in OAR 340-216-0040(1).

 (2) Fees.
-Applicants for a new Basic ACDP must pay the fees in Table 2 of OAR 340-216-8020.
+Applicants for a new Basic ACDP must pay the fees in OAR 340-216-8020.

 (3) Permit content:

-(a) A Basic ACDP contains only the most significant and relevant rules applicable to the source;
+(a) A Basic ACDP will contain only the most significant and relevant rules applicable to the source;

-(b) A Basic ACDP does not contain a PSEL;
+(b) A Basic ACDP may not contain a PSEL;

-(c) A Basic ACDP requires a simplified annual report be submitted to the Department; and
+(c) A Basic ACDP will require that a simplified annual report be submitted to DEQ; and

 (d) A Basic ACDP may be issued for a period not to exceed ten years.

-(4) Permit issuance procedures.
-A Basic ACDP requires public noticeaccording to OAR 340 division 209 for Category I permit actions.
+(4) Permit issuance public notice procedures.
+A Basic ACDP requires public notice as a Category I permit action according to OAR 340 division 209.

+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 [ED.
 NOTE: Tables referenced are available from the agency.]